-The uncertainty in heliocentric velocity ΔV_H will include errors from several sources, most notably from errors in atmospheric deceleration calculations.
-Thus, it can be deduced that reducing the error in the in-atmosphere speed by a factor of two will reduce the semi-major axis uncertainties by not more than a factor of two.
-In Section 9 we see that such a reduction is not expected to allow us to resolve a resonant feature of the size expected.
+The uncertainty in heliocentric velocity $\Delta V{\rm H}$ will include errors from several sources, most notably from errors in atmospheric deceleration calculations.
+Thus, it can be deduced that reducing the error in the in-atmosphere speed by a factor of 2 will reduce the semimajor axis uncertainties by not more than a factor of 2.
+In Section 9, we see that such a reduction is not expected to allow us to resolve a resonant feature of the size expected.

-Analysis therefore suggests that there is no evidence for a resonant swarm in CMOR-detected Taurids either in the combined datasets, in the 2005 dataset, or within higher quality orbits.
-This may indicate that the measurement uncertainties are too large for such small scale structure to be visible; or that the mass distribution of the swarm is such that there are few radar-sized particles in the swarm.
+An analysis therefore suggests that there is no evidence for a resonant swarm in CMOR-detected Taurids in the combined data sets, in the 2005 data set or within higher quality orbits.
+This may indicate that the measurement uncertainties are too large for such small-scale structure to be visible; or that the mass distribution of the swarm is such that there are few radar-sized particles in the swarm.
 We test the former in the following sections.